fluree/docs.flur.ee/src/content/docs/start/installation.md

 `fdb-group-timeout`, `fdb-group-heartbeat`, `fdb-group-log-directory`, `fdb-group-snapshot-threshhold`, `fdb-group-log-history`.

-See the full explanation for those settings below.
+See the full explanation for those settings in [config options](#config-options).

+### Changing Transactor Group Config

+In order to add or remove transactor group servers, you need to bring down all of the servers, reset the the configuration options in `fluree_sample.properties`, and restart the servers.
+Note that, if you have 3 or fewer servers running Raft, none of them can fail.
+With Raft, a total of `n` servers can support `f` failures: n = 2f + 1.

 ### Config Options
 Note: not all of these configuration options are currently being used.
 Some options are ignored for the time being, because the related features aren't yet released.
 We are working on updating this section.